x95castle1/convention-server-accelerator/README.md

 Where:

 - REFERENCE-NAME is the name referenced by the installed package.
-For example, multi-purpose-convention-server.
+For example, ARTIFACT_ID_PLACEHOLDER.
 - PACKAGE-NAME is the name of the convention package you retrieved earlier.
 For example, PACKAGE_NAME_PLACEHOLDER.
 - VERSION is your package version number.
 For example, 0.4.0
 - PATH-TO-VALUES-YAML is the path that points to the values.yaml file created earlier.